tjoyner/ofvioletsandlicorice/chapter9.md

 "So Giulio managed to succumb to Baravalle.
 That beast, that rascal.
 But I don't see that's it's over... that property is trouble...
 I don't see that it's over yet.
 Baravalle will stir up some shit... half the farm is not enough... who knows why, but I'll feel he'll take a false step."

-"During the days he's a veterinarian," Luciano said to Daniel, "he also has a sixth sense..."
+"During the day he's a veterinarian," Luciano said to Daniel, "he also has a sixth sense..."
 The two men laughed, while Daniel pursued a thought that was yet unformed, distant.
 He took the list that Lovera &ndash; that's how Luciano had introduced him &ndash; had put on the table, and gave it a look.
 There were names and addresses from Merano, Genoa, Rovigo, and Trieste.

 "Assuming that our hypothesis is correct, Genoa is the closest."